UTS-eResearch/oni-indexer/doc/Solr_config.md

 Note that at present, there would be an issue if you wanted to match against an item field called "re", as the config parser will treat "re" as a regular expression.

-## Omitted for now

-"type" faceting - I want to handle this separately as I think it needs to be applied to everything.
-So it should be in a global config section, not done on each item.